Click play to listen to this article.

 - I’m extraordinary beyond measure!

-- I’ll wholly reinvent myself.
-It’s gonna be easy and quick.
+- I’ll reinvent myself.
+It’s going to be easy and quick.

 - I’ll never fuck up my relationships again.